Jewellery valuation for insurance – top tips

 Before we proceed to unveil the top tips for jewellery valuation for insurance, let’s answer a few questions related to your valuable assets.

 What is a Jewellery valuation?

 Jewellery valuation is the process of obtaining information from specialists regarding your jewellery, whether, they are made from precious metals such as gold and silver or rare gemstones such as diamond.

-A professional jeweller is able to tell you whether your jewellery are made from precious metals and rare gemstones such as diamond after inspecting the items closely and running specific tests.
+A professional jeweler is able to tell you whether your jewelry is made from precious metals and rare gemstones such as diamonds after inspecting the items closely and running specific tests.

 Good to know how to recognize the purity of your gold jewelry

 Gold jewelries usually have an inscription hallmark based on the gold purity as following:

 14K gold – 585 hallmark

 22K gold – 916 – 917 hallmark

 22 karat gold jewellery is quite rare because of its soft composition and 24 karat gold is only used for gold bars and investing coins, according to this article.